driesvints/sponsors/README.md

 ### Why is the sponsorship check returning `false` for private sponsorship checks?

 The way the GitHub GraphQL mostly works is [through personal access tokens](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql).
 Because these tokens are always created from a specific user in GitHub, the API calls will return results based on the visibility of the user and their access to the target resource.

 For example, if I as `driesvints` were to privately sponsor `spatie` I could do an `isSponsoredBy('driesvints', 'spatie')` check and it would return `true` for me because I have access to my account through my personal access token that was created on `driesvints`.
 But if `nunomaduro` would be privately sponsoring `spatie` and I was to attempt `isSponsoredBy('nunomaduro', 'spatie')` with the token created on `driesvints`, it will return false because I don't have access to `nunomaduro`'s account.

 Public sponsorships will always be visible though, regardless on which the token was created.

 ### Why are the `user:read` and `org:read` scopes needed?

 These are both needed to authenticate the GitHub client to perform checks on a user's private sponsorships.
-Since by default these are hidden from any public API call, we need to explicitely grant GitHub permission to read these.
+Since by default these are hidden from any public API call, we need to explicitely grant consumers of the token permission to read these.

 ## Changelog